pendulum-chain/spacewalk/clients/stellar-relay-lib/README.md

 To specify the _timeout_ and the _# of retries_, use the function `new_with_timeout_and_retries(...)`.

 ### Create the `StellarOverlayConnection`
-Given the `NodeInfo` and `ConnConfig`, connect to the Stellar Node using the `StellarOverlayConnection`.
+Given the `NodeInfo` and `ConnectionInfo`, connect to the Stellar Node using the `StellarOverlayConnection`.
 ```rust
      let mut overlay_connection = StellarOverlayConnection::connect(node_info, cfg).await?;
 ```